agude/agude.github.io/_drafts/2022-01-03-all_my_sons_language_development_comparison.md

 English speakers to learn from whereas the other languages require special interactions with their family to learn.

-Ash's Spanish has taken off much slower, although in comparison he is not too far behind Theo.
+Ash's Spanish has taken off much slower than our other two sons, although in comparison he is not too far behind Theo.
 Theo's long drought of words is due to an injury my mom sustained that prevented them from watching Theo and so reduced his contact with Spanish.
 Ash doesn't have the same excuse, but it does show it's not too late for him to pick it up.

 Ash never got much into sign language.
 He learned pointing quickly and got by just doing that until he could speak.
 We also didn't emphasize it as much